davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 The all-affected principle says that anyone affected by some law should have a say in the matter.
 This results in either a single global demos or issue specific demoi.
 A global demos is compatible with content-independent instrumental justifications but content-relative ones.
 Overlapping demoi are compatible with content-relative instrumental justifications but not content-independent ones.
 And neither are compatible with the current Westphalian system of states.

 Thus, no existing democratic state is justifiable on instrumental grounds, and it is doubtful that any democratic state could be.
 Not only is it the case that the actual conditions necessary for instrumental accounts to be entailed are not realised, but the inability to identify the most appropriate account of inclusion means instrumental justifications of democratic authority are not internally coherent.

+> The boundary problem "thus present(s) an important practical limit to the scope of democracy as a method of making collective decisions." [@whelan1983 p13]